-Currently in the U.S. Caribbean, stock assessments and fisheries management are reliant on data poor methodologies to determine stock status and sustainability benchmarks.
+Currently in the US Caribbean, stock assessments and fisheries management are reliant on data poor methodologies to determine stock status and sustainability benchmarks.
 The data poor methods that have been used to date (i.e., mean length estimators and the Only Reliable Catch (ORCs) approach) have been reliant on fisheries-dependent data sources.
 These fishery-dependent data sources include length samples of landed fish and reported landings.
 The reliability of these data has been questioned during several stock assessments run through the Southeast Data Assessment and Review (SEDAR) process in recent years.
-The recognized uncertainty in these data has led to initiatives to improve the quality of fishery-dependent data (e.g., U.S. Caribbean Commercial Data Improvement Project and Marine Recreational Information Program).
-It has also been recognized through the assessment process that it would be advantageous to develop statistically rigorous fishery-independent data.
+The recognized uncertainty in these data has led to initiatives to improve the quality of fishery-dependent data (e.g., US Caribbean Commercial Data Improvement Project and Marine Recreational Information Program).
+Also recognized through the assessment process is the advantage of developing statistically rigorous fishery-independent surveys to complement and potentially reduce our reliance on fisheries-dependent data, at least for some species.

-An initial and important step in developing fishery-independent surveys is to understand the extent and of existing programs and their utility to stock assessment and fisheries management.
-Dr. Ron Hill from the SEFSC's Galveston Laboratory initiated this process and assembled and summarized the available fishery-independent survey data for the U.S. Caribbean from 1950 to the present.
+An initial and important step in developing fishery-independent surveys is to understand the extent of existing programs and their utility to stock assessment and fisheries management.
+Dr. Ron Hill from the SEFSC's Galveston Laboratory initiated this process and assembled and summarized the available fishery-independent survey data for the US Caribbean from 1950 to the present.
 The utility of these series for stock assessment has not been formally evaluated.
-The workshop efforts presented in this report are an extension of the work Dr. Hill et al. (e.g. http://sedarweb.org/docs/sar/CaribData\Final\0.pdf) and have stemmed from the need to obtain a better and more comprehensive understanding of the existing fishery-independent surveys that are being conducted in the U.S. Caribbean.
+The workshop efforts presented in this report are an extension of the work Dr. Hill et al. (e.g. http://sedarweb.org/docs/sar/CaribData\Final\0.pdf) and have stemmed from the need to obtain a better and more comprehensive understanding of the existing fishery-independent surveys that are being conducted in the US Caribbean.
 To that end, the objectives of this workshop were as follows:

-- 1) Identify fishery-independent data sources in the U.S. Caribbean; - 2) Document the data source (e.g., Point of Contact, purpose of sampling, sampling methodology, species encountered and encounter frequency, relevant metadata); - 3) Evaluate utility for stock assessment and make recommendations; - 4) Build collaborations.
+- 1) Identify fishery-independent data sources in the US Caribbean; - 2) Document the data source (e.g., Point of Contact, purpose of sampling, sampling methodology, species encountered and encounter frequency, relevant metadata); - 3) Evaluate utility for stock assessment and make recommendations; - 4) Build collaborations.

-Data obtained from fishery independent surveys play an important role in stock assessments when they are available.
+Data obtained from fishery-independent surveys play an important role in stock assessments when they are available.
 They are typically used to provide an unbiased estimate of abundance with which to calibrate stock assessments.
 Information regarding life history and size/age structure may also be collected.
 Key features of fishery-independent surveys include: 1) fishery-independent surveys do not rely on perceived areas of high density or catch rates, thereby minimizing non-random sampling, 2) ideally fishery-independent surveys are designed to address clearly defined objectives and are based on a random or stratified random experimental design or a model based design, 3) the sampling domain is representative of the population of interest as defined by the stock assessment, and 4) the survey is designed to detect changes over time within a specified margin of error (e.g., designed to ensure the CV meets an a priori threshold).

-A crucial component of fishery-independent surveys, which differs from smaller scale, fisheryindependent biological/ecological research, is that the sampling domain of the survey should be representative of the population being assessed.
-For example, in the U.S. Caribbean, stock assessments are conducted on an island-platform basis.
+A crucial component of fishery-independent surveys, which differs from smaller scale, fishery-independent biological/ecological research, is that the sampling domain of the survey should be representative of the population being assessed.
+For example, in the US Caribbean, stock assessments are conducted on an island-platform basis.
 Therefore, the fishery-independent surveys used in these stock assessments would ideally be island-wide surveys that cover the juvenile, adult, or both components of the population.